Gareth Bale Hair Loss Story: His Famous Man Bun & Hair Transplant Rumours

-It’s likely that Bale would choose a Follicular Unit Extraction (FUE) hair transplant if he wanted to try surgery.
-This involves transplanting healthy hair follicles from the back and sides of the scalp into the balding areas.
-New hairs grow in 12 to 18 months, creating a denser and more youthful look.
+A FUE hair transplant involves transplanting healthy hair follicles from the back and sides of the scalp into the balding areas.
+New hairs grow in 12 to 18 months, creating a denser and more youthful look without leaving a scar.

-How does his hair look today?
+How does Gareth Bale’s hair look today?

 Gareth Bale’s hair looks strong and healthy today, though it’s unclear whether or not he’s had a hair transplant.